Tag Archives: french dressage for gaited horses

 Relaxing The Lower Jaw And Its Effect On Smooth Gait

-What effect does relaxing the lower jaw have on quality smooth gait?
+What effect does relaxing the mouth, lower jaw, and poll have on quality smooth gait?
 Can comfortable equipment and flexibility exercises make a difference?
 Let’s take a look.

 Relaxing the Lower Jaw and its Effect on Smooth Gait